 Gilchrist started off slow.
 He hit a four after facing 11 balls.
 It took Gilchrist 89 balls to reach his fifty, after which he imploded, taking a mere 38 balls for his second fifty.
 He went on and on.
 He didn’t spare any bowler.
 He targeted Jacques Kallis, Nel, Nicky Boje, and poor Neil McKenzie in particular.

 Gilchrist was in the mood of hitting big and hard.
-He went on to hit five sixes and three of them on the leg side.
+He went on to hit 5 sixes, 3 of them on the leg.

-One of the gold companies of South Africa had installed an advertisement hoarding on the leg-side of the ground and if a six hit that hoarding, the batsman would have won 1.3 million Rands.
+One of the gold companies of South Africa had installed an advertisement hoarding on the leg-side of the ground and if a six hit that hoarding, the batsman would have won R1,300,000.
 Now in his elements, Gilchrist started targeting that hoarding and in the 138th over of the first innings, he almost did it.

 Neil McKenzie was the bowler.
 Gilchrist defended the first ball.
 He took two runs off the second ball.
 No run was scored on the third ball.
 He hit a four on the fourth ball towards the third man.
 He defended the fifth ball.
 When the sixth ball was delivered, Gilchrist slammed it towards the billboard.

 Play was halted for some time.
 Gilchrist had missed the opportunity by a trifle.
 The commentators said he missed the chance as it went far.
 The Western Australian kept waving his hands helplessly, as if instructing the ball to hit the billboard; and when it finally landed, there was an ‘Aww’ disappointment not only on his face but even Mark Boucher who was keeping the wickets left a sigh.